temporalio/documentation/docs/typescript/patching.md

 }
 ```

-This is an example of code that will need patching:
+This is an example of how npm packages can break determinism:

 ```ts
 // from v1